 - Forward Power: Displays the current forward power level of the transmitter. - Reflected Power: Displays the current reflected power level of the transmitter. - Temperature: Displays the current Inlet temperature. - Modulation: Displays the current modulation percentage of the transmitter. - RF On/Off: Buttons that determine the on/off status of the transmitter's RF power stage.
-The RF On button is highlighted green indicating the current setting and RF Off is gray.
-Click RF On to enable the transmitter's RF power stage.
+To enable the transmitter's RF power stage click RF On; the RF On button will turn green and the RF Off button gray.
 Click RF Off to disable the transmitter's RF power stage, the RF On button will turn gray and RF Off will turn red. - Active Alarms: Displays the alarms that are currently active on the transmitter.
 Click on the alarm to go to the Alarms page (see Alarms on page 2.2.25), which provides details for current alarms as well as an option to view alarm history.
 When a critical-level alarm is being reported, the transmitter is in an 'off-air' state.
 When a maintenance-level alarm is being reported, the transmitter may still be 'on-air', but possibly at reduced power.
 When the transmitter is operating normally, no alarm symbols will display.